Search Penn State College of Education

 Biography

-She is the graduate student coordinator for the Critical Examination of Race, Ethnicity, Class, and Gender special interest group within AERA, and co-chair of the Advocacy Interest Network within the Association for Counselor Education & Supervision.
+Dr. Byrd-Badjie was elected to serve as the Program Chair (2021-24) for the Critical Examination of Race, Ethnicity, Class and Gender in Education special interest group within the American Education Research Association (AERA), has served as co-chair of the Advocacy Interest Network within the Association for Counselor Education and Supervision (ACES), has served as the ACES DEI Member-At-Large, and various other ACES committees.